Warpten/rust-pg/README.md

 ## Credits

 - https://github.com/MatchaChoco010/egui-winit-ash-integration
-  Shamelessly stolen and adapted to more recent versions of winit and the way I create structures (or at least, that's the goal)
+  Shamelessly stolen and adapted to more recent versions of winit and the way I create structures.